Become A Member

 Any intern, resident, or fellow interested in emergency medicine who is not a resident of the United States, a possession thereof, or of Canada.

 Any medical student of a school accredited by the Accreditation Council for Graduate Medical Education or the American Osteopathic Association.
-International student members receive the same benefits as US medical student members.
+International student members receive the same online benefits as US medical student members.

 - Any former active or international member of the Association who has a continued interest in the organization;